Avergrove/avergroves-learning-notes/docs/music/chord_scale_memorization.md

 ### Other scales
 - This is getting into exotic territory and likely it's best you experiment with playing wrong notes more as you go.

+## This is all too much
+- You are right.
+Technically speaking, we can just not play the Avoid notes... or do play the avoid notes if you want dissonance.